11 Best Van Generators For Boondocking

 What Size Van Generator Do I Need?

-Finally, you want to determine the total surge and rated watts for all of the items you might want to use simultaneously.
 For example, if you plan to run your water kettle and air conditioner at the same time, then you’ll want to consider the total surge and rated watts for those when picking a van generator size.

 Now that you have the total size requirements for your van generator, be sure to size up.
 In general, a 20% margin of error is recommended.
-Take the wattage you’ve determined you need and multiple my 1.2 to get your van generator size.

 In general, most van lifers find a 2,000 watt van generator is enough.
+I have a 3,000 watt inverter and it has been far more than enough for all of my needs.

-Using a Van Generator to Power an AC Unit
+Using A Van Generator To Power An AC Unit

 While you are able to use a van generator to power an AC unit, you’ll need a fairly large generator.
 Typically a 3,000 watt generator is required, but check the manufacturers ratings for your AC unit.

-Whether a camper van has a generator is based on personal preference.
-Most camper vans are built to be fully off-grid, so they use solar power and a battery bank for their electrical needs instead of a generator.
+Most camper vans are built to be fully off-grid, so they use solar power and a battery bank (ie. inverter generator) for their electrical needs instead of a standard generator powered by fuel.

 In general, a van generator is not the primary power source for most overlanding vans.

 No!
-Van generators use gasoline or propane as fuel, which produces carbon monoxide.
+Van generators use gasoline, diesel or propane as fuel, which produces carbon monoxide.
 CO poisoning can kill you in minutes.
-Only use van generators in fully ventilated areas, and never indoors.

 A simple CO detector is important for safety in a van, and could save your life.